AdityaGudimella/foundations_for_deep_learning/README.md

 13. The Physical Systems behind Optimization (L. Yang et al. 2017.)
 14. Simple Explanation of the No-Free-Lunch Theorem and Its Implications (Y. Ho.
 2002.
 Journal of optimization theory and applications.)
 15. Adam: A method for Stochastic Optimization (D. Kingma 2015.
 ICLR.)
+16. On the ability of neural nets to express distributions （H. Lee, R. Ge, T. Ma, A. Risteski & S. Arora, 2017）

 ## Information Theory papers:
 1. Shannon Information and Kolmogorov Complexity (Grunwald 2010)